 What to do From Here?

 Not everyone can apply to 35 schools, so it’s time for you to make your final list.
+To figure out how many schools you can afford to apply to, use the SDN Application Cost Calculator to find out how much applying will cost.
 I have a few recommendations that apply to most applicants.
 First, consider DO schools if your statistics don’t make the cut.
 DO schools offer a unique experience and often have a lower threshold for entry.
 I recommend strongly considering DO schools if you’re in that statistical group.
 Second, apply to all your in-state schools.
 Generally, they will be easier to get into due to in-state bias and will often be cheaper than private and out-of-state schools.
 Third, if this is your first application, I recommend applying to schools you can see yourself attending.
 That doesn’t mean limit yourself to 5-10 schools if you can afford to apply for more nor to apply to every school under the sun.
 In general, I usually recommend around 15 schools for your first application cycle if you can afford to.
 If you don’t make it the first time, then you should expand your application list as you can financially.
 As always, don’t be afraid to ask for advice from friends, family, and people you respect.

 Be sure to always determine if a school is a good fit for you.
 If you’re interested in research, look for schools that specialize in research.
 On the flip side, if your application does not have much research, you may find yourself having a harder time applying to research-focused schools (like JHU and Emory).
 If you want to look far ahead, you can look at a school’s residency match list to see what most of the students specialize in.
 Use your judgment wisely and always ask for help.